-Simple sugars should be avoided as they have a high glycemic index and don’t contain other useful nutrients.
+Simple sugars: Avoid simple sugars as they have a high glycemic index and they don’t contain any other useful nutrients.
 These foods cause an uncontrollable rise in blood sugar levels and thus, are very harmful.

 Examples of simple carbohydrates are white bread, soft drinks, flour, white pasta, cereals, etc.

-Consumption of certain food items helps to control diabetes and lower the risk of serious diabetes complications like heart and eye diseases.
+Consumption of certain food items helps to control diabetes and lower the risk of complications like heart and eye diseases.
 Here are 5 healthy food items which might help in diabetes management:

 - Chia seeds – Chia seeds are highly rich in fiber and low in digestible carbs.
 The viscous fiber in these seeds helps to control blood sugar by slowing down the rate of absorption of glucose.
 Chia seeds reduce hunger, blood pressure, and inflammation and thus, is really beneficial in diabetes.

 Green leafy vegetables like kale, spinach, protein rich food like eggs, fatty fish, Greek Yoghurt, high fibre food like chia seeds, including Cinnamon, Nuts, etc. are good carbs that help in controlling diabetes.
 There are a lot of other food items available in our kitchen, which are healthy but we are unaware about.
 Before getting on a call with us, most of the patients didn’t know of a nutrient rich diet without protein powders and other supplements.

 Also read: Diabetes care tips

 A 1200 calorie diabetic diet means consuming no more than 1200 calories of food daily.
 This diet formula will help control your blood sugar as well as lose weight.